 There are four response time overdrive modes: Off, Normal, Esports and Extreme.
 Esports and Extreme both add noticeable inverse ghosting, so we recommend sticking with Normal for the best results.
 Below 100FPS, you might start noticing some inverse ghosting, in which case you should use the Off overdrive mode.

-The backlight of the monitor is flicker-free and there’s an integrated low-blue light filter.
+The backlight of the monitor is flicker-free (unless ULMB is enabled) and there’s an integrated low-blue light filter.

 At the rear of the monitor, there’s the power button, three buttons for shortcuts and a directional joystick for quick and easy navigation through the OSD menu.